Satellite images, expert suggest Iranian space launch coming

 The activity comes after Iran’s state-run IRNA news agency on Dec.
 5 published an article saying its space program had four satellites ready for launch.
 It described one, the low-orbit imaging satellite Zafar 2, as being “under the final phase of preparation.”
 Zafar, which means “victory” in Farsi, weighs some 113 kilograms (250 pounds).

 The Zafar 1, however, failed to enter orbit after a February 2020 launch at the spaceport.
-That launch used a Simorgh, or “Phoenix,” rocket that carried the rocket into space, but failed to put it in orbit at the correct speed, according to Iranian officials at the time.
+That launch used a Simorgh, or “Phoenix,” rocket, but it failed to put the satellite into orbit at the correct speed, according to Iranian officials at the time.
 Iran had spent just under 2 million euros to build the satellite.

 Iran’s civilian space program has seen a series of setbacks and fatal explosions plague it in recent years.
 One mysterious blast even caught the attention of then-President Donald Trump in 2019, who tweeted out what appeared to be a classified U.S. spy satellite picture of the explosion’s aftermath with the caption: “The United States of America was not involved in the catastrophic accident.”